KonradWohlfahrt/Glowtie/README.md

 Especially with the small pins of the FS8205A Mosfet.
 My smd switches (I've tried muliple) wouldn't always work correctly.

-There are many other small, annoying design choices I fixed.
+There are many other small, annoying design choices I changed in my adaptation.

 ***